 - 1. This paper outlines a proposal from the Space Generation Advisory Council (SGAC) for an "Intergenerational Pact for Space Sustainability" (IPASS) to achieve a safe and sustainable space environment fostering a united global space community. - 2.
 The IPASS proposal is detailed in a dedicated Report outlining the united policy position of SGAC in the area of space sustainability.
-This paper summarizes that proposal by discussing three aspects: the vision of the space youth, the prioritization of key topics, and potential avenues to promote the long-term sustainability of space activities. - 3.
-In light of the relevance of this work for the upcoming United Nations Summit of the Future, SGAC invites all Member States and observers interested in this topic to join the side event on "Space, Youth, and Future Generations" that will be hosted at 6 p.m.
-CET in Room M2, in partnership with UNOOSA and the Government of Austria.2
+This paper summarises that proposal by discussing three aspects: the vision of the space youth, the prioritization of key topics, and potential avenues to promote the long-term sustainability of space activities. - 3.
+In connection with the 2024 Summit of the Future organised by the United Nations, SGAC invites all Member States and Permanent Observers interested in this topic to join our Intergenerational Dialogue on Space Sustainability, aiming to address key challenges to the sustainable uses of space for the benefit of all humanity, present and future. - 4.
+More information on next steps are provided in the final page of this paper.